-If you do not have a DNS server and use only an /etc/hosts file, you can leave the fields on this screen blank and use Appliance Manager to modify or import a host file.
+If you do not have a domain name system (DNS) server and use only an /etc/hosts file, you can leave the fields on this screen blank and use Appliance Manager to modify or import a host file.
 You can do this after you have completed the initial system setup and restarted the system, as described in "Customizing Your Installation" on page 17.
-For information on /etc/hosts files, see "DNS and Hostnames" on page 62.
+For information on /etc/hosts files, see "DNS and Hostnames" on page 71.